-OPTIONS GRANTED TO COMPANY OFFICERS INFORMATION ON SHARE PURCHASE OR SUBSCRIPTION OPTIONS Date of the General Meeting that authorised the plan 23/05/2007 Grant date by the Board of Directors 23/05/2007 Company officer concerned by the award Christophe Fabre Total number of shares that may be subscribed or purchased 20,100 Date from which options may be exercised 24/05/2011 Expiry date 23/05/2012 Subscription or purchase price €78.90 Number of shares subscribed at 31/12/2010 0 Cumulative number of share subscription or purchase options - having been cancelled or expired Share subscription/purchase options outstanding at 31/12/2010 20,100

-In addition, the General Meeting held on 28 April 2011 authorised the Board of Directors to grant options to subscribe to shares, to allot existing or newly issued shares as bonus shares and to issue BSAARs in favour of eligible employees and company officers, not to exceed 7%, 1% and 7%, respectively, of the number of shares making up the Company's share capital3 (see Section 21.1.5).
+OPTIONS GRANTED TO COMPANY OFFICERS INFORMATION ON SHARE PURCHASE OR SUBSCRIPTION OPTIONS Date of the General Meeting that authorised the plan 23/05/2007 Grant date by the Board of Directors 23/05/2007 Company officer concerned by the award Christophe Fabre Total number of shares that may be subscribed or purchased 20,100 Date from which options may be exercised 24/05/2011 Expiry date 23/05/2012 Subscription or purchase price €78.90 Number of shares subscribed at 31/12/2010 0 Cumulative number of share subscription or purchase options - having been cancelled or expired Share subscription/purchase options outstanding at 31/12/2010 20,100 officers, not to exceed 7%, 1% and 7%, respectively, of the number of shares making up the Company's share capital (see Section 21.1.5).
 At this stage, the Board of Directors has not reached any decision regarding the use of these authorisations, the aim of which would be to motivate and build loyalty among the Group's employees.
-In any event, these authorisations will not be used prior to the share capital increase in the order of \in 50-65 million that could be made following the Distribution (see Section 4.9).
+In any event, these authorisations will not be used prior to the share capital increase in the order of €50-65 million that could be made following the Distribution (see Section 4.9).